 Hunting for Caves and the Milky Way in Sedona

-I arrived at my shooting spot around 12:15 am and, as always, had my mind blown by how beautiful the milky way looked.
-The milky way just never gets old.
+I arrived at my shooting spot around 12:15 am and, as always, had my mind blown by how beautiful the Milky Way looked.
+It just never gets old.
 It’s striking, overwhelming, and simply mesmerizing.

 Plus, I was out in the beauty of nature, unadulterated by yelling or other trail nonsense.